gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 Feel free to explore some of my recent [projects](https://gary-boyuan-zhang.github.io/projects/) and [research](https://gary-boyuan-zhang.github.io/research/).
 More of my background could be found in [CV](https://gary-boyuan-zhang.github.io/files/CV.pdf).
 In addition, I share a strong passion for [teaching](https://gary-boyuan-zhang.github.io/teaching/).
+I could be reached at boyuan.zhang [at] nyu.edu

 When not working, you might find me running [orienteering]() with a map and a compass in some random forest or park.